swift-standards/swift-uri-standard/README.md

-# URIType
+# URI Standard

 Unified URI type composing RFC 3986 and related URI specifications.

 ## Overview

-`URIType` is a pure Swift package that composes URI-related RFC implementations into a clean, unified API.
+`URI Standard` is a pure Swift package that composes URI-related RFC implementations into a clean, unified API.
 It provides a composition layer over `swift-rfc-3986` without adding Foundation dependencies.

 ## Architecture

 This package is part of a three-layer architecture:

 1. **swift-rfc-3986**: Pure RFC 3986 implementation (no Foundation)
-2. **swift-uri-type**: Composition layer (THIS PACKAGE - no Foundation)
+2. **swift-uri-standard**: Composition layer (THIS PACKAGE - no Foundation)
 3. **coenttb/swift-uri**: Foundation integration layer

 ## Features